-Figure 4.1.1.
+Figure 6.1.1.
 Typical Cross-section of "Dry" Retention Basin

-4.1.3.
+6.1.3.
 Calculating Load Reduction Efficiency for a Given Retention Volume

-Use Table 6.10.4 in Part C-Design Guide to determine the treatment volume needed to achieve the presumptive 80% pollutant load reduction.
-If retention basins are being used in a BMP treatment train to achieve part of the required pollutant load reduction use Table 6.10.5 to determine the percent reduction associated with various treatment volumes.
-Also, use Table 6.10.5 to determine the treatment volume associated with the required nutrient load reduction to achieve the performance standard of reducing nutrient loads by at least 10% from current discharges.
+Use Table 6.1.1 to determine the treatment volume needed to achieve an 80% pollutant load reduction.
+If retention basins are being used in a BMP treatment train to achieve part of the required pollutant load reduction use Table 6.1.2 to determine the percent reduction associated with various treatment volumes.
+Also use Table 6.1.2 to determine the treatment volume associated with the required nutrient load reduction to achieve the performance standard of reducing nutrient loads by at least 10% from current discharges.

 - (a) The retention basin must have the capacity to retain the required treatment volume without a discharge and without considering soil storage. - (b) The retention basin must recover the required treatment volume of stormwater within 72 hours, with a safety factor of two, assuming average Antecedent Runoff Condition (ARC 2).
 Vegetated systems need to recover the required treatment volume within 24 to 36 hours to prevent damage to vegetation.
 A recovery analysis is required that accounts for the mounding of ground water beneath the retention basin.
-Requirements related to safety factors, mounding analysis and supporting soil testing is provided in Appendix A of this Manual.

-- (c) The seasonal high ground water table will be at least two feet beneath the bottom of the retention basin unless the applicant demonstrates, based on plans, test results, calculations or other information, that an alternative design is appropriate for the specific site conditions. - (d) The retention basin sides and bottom will be stabilized with permanent vegetative cover, some other pervious material, or other methods acceptable to the County that will prevent erosion and sedimentation.
-Vegetation will not be muck grown sod or synthetic material of any kind. - (e) Retention basins will not be constructed within 50 feet of a public or private potable water supply well or within 15 feet of an onsite wastewater disposal and treatment system. - (f) The top bank of a retention basin will not be within 5-ft of the right-of-way.
+Requirements related to safety factors, mounding analysis and supporting soil testing is provided in Appendix A of this Manual. - (c) The seasonal high ground water table shall be at least two feet beneath the bottom of the retention basin unless the applicant demonstrates, based on plans, test results, calculations or other information, that an alternative design is appropriate for the specific site conditions. - (d) The retention basin sides and bottom shall be stabilized with permanent vegetative cover, some other pervious material, or other methods acceptable to the County that will prevent erosion and sedimentation.
+Vegetation shall not be muck grown sod. - (e) Retention basins shall not be constructed within 50 feet of a public or private potable water supply well or within 15 feet of an onsite wastewater disposal and treatment system. - (f) The top bank of a retention basin shall not be within 5-ft of the right-of-way.